Spinal cord injury therapies research overview- Update: June 20, 2019

-- The patients receiving this kind of therapy undergo a surgery to transplant the electro-stimulation device (until now a Medtronic electro-stimulator, the same one as used for fighting neuropathic pain) over a certain part of the spinal cord (the section of the spinal cord stimulated with electric current differs depending on what the aim of the therapy is, for example, motor function or bladder and bowel/ sexual function).
+- Background information: The patients receiving this kind of therapy undergo a surgery to transplant the electro-stimulation device (until now a Metronic electrostimulator, the same one as used for fighting neuropathic pain) over a certain part of the spinal cord (the section of the spinal cord stimulated with electric current differs depending on what the aim of the therapy is, for example, motor functions or bladder and bowel/ sexual function).
 Electro-stimulation of the cord is not a new system and was already used in some studies in 2000.
 However, the very first results of epidural stimulation with the Medtronic device were communicated in 2014.
-Since then, many large-scale clinical trials have begun and more are planned in various parts of the world to check the isolated results published before.
-From the results known so far, E-stim should not be seen as a cure but rather as a way to improve the quality of life and/or enhance the outcome of physical rehabilitation.
-It does not repair the nerves but rather seems to stimulate the remaining connections and promote neuroplasticity.
+Since then many large scales clinical trials have begun and more are planned in various part of the world to check the isolated results published before.
+From the results known so far, E-stim should not be seen as a cure but rather as a way to enhance the quality of life.
+It does not repair the nerves but rather seems to stimulate the remaining connections.
 The interesting part of e-stim is that, in some limited cases, the (however limited) motor functions obtained through the stimulation when the e-stim device is on are actually seen to continue (for a limited time) after the device is switched off.

-- October 2018 (Dr. Courtine – EPLF Switzerland and GTX Medical (now ONWARD)- results for 3 incomplete SCI patients): the study shows that targeted electrical epidural stimulation coupled with an intensive regimen of locomotor training can help people with incomplete spinal cord injury improve their mobility.
+- October 2018 (Dr. Courtines – EPLF Switzerland and GTX Medical- results for 3 incomplete SCI patients): the study shows that targeted electrical epidural stimulation coupled with an intensive regimen of locomotor training can help people with incomplete spinal cord injury improve their mobility.
 More details in our article here.